Open-Systems-Pharmacology/Rifampicin-Model/Evaluation/Input/Content/References.md

 **Acocella 1972a** Acocella G., Lamarina A., Nicolis F. B., Pagani V., Segre G. Kinetic studies on rifampicin II.
 Multicompartmental analysis of the serum, urine and bile concentrations in subjects treated for one week Eur J Clin Pharmacol.
 1972;5(2):111-115.

 **Acocella 1972b** Acocella G, Bonollo L, Garimoldi M, Mainardi M, Tenconi LT, Nicolis FB.
 Kinetics of rifampicin and isoniazid administered alone and in combination to normal subjects and patients with liver disease.
-Acocella G, Bonollo L, Garimoldi M, Mainardi M, Tenconi LT, Nicolis FB.
+Gut.
+Gut.
+1972 Jan;13(1):47-53.

 **Acocella 1977** Acocella G, Bonollo L, Mainardi M, Margaroli P, Tenconi LT.
 Serum and urine concentrations of rifampicin administered by intravenous infusion in man.
 Arzneimittelforschung.
 1977;27(6):1221-6.